thetarby/rtwmutex/README.md

 ### RTW Lock Priority
 * If an rtw lock is acquired and upgrade is called on it, it enters the lock when no pending readers is left even if a writer is pending since writer might change the state of the resource.
 * When an upgraded rtw lock is released, pending writer acquires the lock if there is any.
-(Because reader locks are already shared giving writers some priority seems more reasonable option.)
+(Because reader locks are already shared giving writers some priority seems like a more reasonable option.)

 ## License